NBC News at Sunrise: Later years

 Connie Chung left Sunrise to co-host the NBC News prime time magazine 1986 with Roger Mudd.
 Bob Jamieson served as interim anchor until January 1987, when he left to host Before Hours, a 15-minute early morning business program produced by NBC News and The Wall Street Journal.
-Transferring from NBC's Chicago owned-and-operated station WMAQ-TV, Deborah Norville was Sunrise anchor from January 1987 to September 1989, when John Palmer took over as anchor.
+Transferring from NBC's Chicago owned-and-operated station WMAQ-TV, Deborah Norville was Sunrise anchor from January 1987 to September 1989, when she departed for Today and John Palmer took over as anchor.
 Faith Daniels replaced Palmer by 1990.
-The program's lights were dimmed on and off in the open of the show, after the commercial break in the middle of the program, and at the close of the show until 1999.

 As stations that added local morning newscasts during the run of the program gradually expanded them to earlier timeslots (often to 5:00 or 5:30 a.m. from their previous 6:00 and 6:30 a.m. timeslots) in the late 1990s, the live broadcast of Sunrise was moved to 5:00 a.m.
 Eastern Time and was rebroadcast on a tape-delayed loop until 8:00 a.m.
 Eastern Time, when an updated edition of the program was broadcast for viewers in the Pacific Time Zone.